Skip to content

 Keyword Arguments

-• data: path to the line-list CSV.
+• data: path to the line-list CSV, or a pre-loaded DataFrame.

 • output: directory for posterior.csv.